nomisRev/Continuation/README.md

 }
 ```

-Now that we have the path, we can read the from the `File` and return it as a domain model `Content`
+Now that we have the path, we can read from the `File` and return it as a domain model `Content`.
-We also want to take a look at what exceptions reading from a file might occur `FileNotFoundException` & `SecurityError`
+We also want to take a look at what exceptions reading from a file might occur `FileNotFoundException` & `SecurityError`,
-, so lets make some domain errors for those too.
-Grouping them as a sealed interface is useful since that way we can
-resolve *all* errors in a type safe manner.
+so lets make some domain errors for those too.
+Grouping them as a sealed interface is useful since that way we can resolve *all* errors in a type safe manner.

 ```kotlin
 @JvmInline